-Don't expect the results to be pure black, but you can achieve a convincing shade of very dark grey.
+Don't expect the results to be pure black or you'll be disappointed, but you can achieve a convincing shade of very dark grey.

-It's very difficult to make a pure black icing, but you can come close, and it'll taste much better than any store-bought kind.
+It's very difficult to make a pure black icing, but this homemade cake icing recipe comes close, and it'll taste much better than any store-bought kind.

 is that it tends to weep after a while and if you keep your cake at

 room temperature for too long, it falls apart.
 One way to make your whipped cream last longer is to stabilize it.

 Whipped cream can be stabilized with cornstarch, gelatin, marshmallows, or even dry milk powder.
 Here, though, we're using meringue powder, as it gives very good results:

 2 cups fresh whipping cream